We all play like we practice

 We play like we practice, so…

-2. Remember, it has to be in muscle memory to be secure.
+2. Remember, it must be in the so-called muscle memory to be secure.

-3. Practice slowly, listen deeply, be patient, and pay attention to the fine details from the start: articulations, dynamics, phrasing, tone, etc.
+3. Practice slowly, listen deeply, be patient, and pay attention to the minute details of the score: articulations, dynamics, phrasing, tone, etc.

-5. Imagine you have to play publicly in a week.
-Then tackle the pesky bits first. :-)
+5. Imagine you must play publicly in a week.
+Then tackle the annoying bits first. :-)